BBC Weather's Darren Bett was born in Scunthorpe, North Lincolnshire.

-He graduated from the University of East Anglia (Norwich) in 1989 with an Honours degree in Environmental Science.
+He graduated from the University of East Anglia Norwich in 1989 with an Honours degree in Environmental Science.

 After spells at Glasgow Weather Centre and the National Meteorological Centre in Bracknell he moved to Leeds Weather Centre in 1992.

-In 1994, without any audition or training, Darren was thrown in at the deep-end and asked to stand-in as the Weather Presenter or BBC Look North.
+In 1994, without any audition or training, Darren was thrown in at the deep end and asked to stand in as the weather presenter on BBC Look North.

-He went on to become the main regional Weather Presenter for Look North and contributed to many local television programmes.
+He went on to become the main regional weather presenter for Look North and contributed to many local television programmes.